Tucked away in a corner of Killbear Provincial Park is a special spot: the Twin Points Trail.

 Rebecca reviewed the plans for the trail and viewing platform.
 Her recommendations to improve access to the platform and enhance viewing opportunities have been incorporated in the final design.

 In speaking about her passion for helping, Rebecca said, “Being out in Killbear enables me to meet more people and gives me a chance to do more work to include everyone.
 Accessible design is important for everyone.
 It’s not just people in wheelchairs that benefit.”

 The Friends of Killbear share Teresa’s love of nature and, as an organization, are dedicated to enriching the outdoor experiences of campers and visitors to the park.

-In addition to raising funds to make the Twin Points Trail more accessible, the Friends have purchased an all-terrain wheelchair and a Mobi-Chair that park visitors can use in the water.
+In addition to raising funds to make the Twin Points Trail more accessible, the Friends have purchased an all-terrain wheelchair and a new Beach Mobi-Chair that park visitors can use in the water.